mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

-In terms of participnt class, number of features which can be cinsidered as participant information is six ('Eligible', 'Participant_gender', 'Participant_ethnicity', 'Intervention_group', 'City_code', 'Village_StateCode')
+In terms of participnt class, number of features which can be cinsidered as participant information is six ('Eligible', 'Participant_gender', 'Participant_ethnicity', 'Intervention_group', 'City_code', 'Village_StateCode').
+Because combination of these number of features can inrease number of classes exponantialy, we removed some of them which accordig the proposed list in 'the best variation creation' method cannot imporove variation too much.

-Village_Cluster
+It is noteworthy mentioning that, having closer look on our data set indicates 'Village_Cluster' is not an independent feature.